Apple expected to unveil new iPhone models on September 12

-Apple Inc said on Thursday it will host an event on Sept.
-12 at the Steve Jobs Theater in the company’s Cupertino, California, campus, where it is widely expected to unveil new iPhone models, Reuters reported.
+Apple Inc (AAPL.O) said on Thursday it will host an event on Sept.
+12 at the Steve Jobs Theater in the company’s Cupertino, California, campus, where it is widely expected to unveil new iPhone models, Reuters reports.

-Analysts believe Apple plans to release three new smartphones this year, including a one with a larger display than previous models.
-Analysts also expect Apple to release an iPhone with a edge-to-edge display similar to the iPhone X but using less costly LCD screen technology.
+Analysts believe Apple plans to release three new smartphones this year, including one with a larger display than previous models.
+Analysts also expect Apple to release an iPhone with a edge-to-edge display similar to the iPhone X but using less-costly LCD screen technology.

 Documents filed at the U.S. Federal Communications Commission unsealed earlier this year showed Apple had sought approval for a gold version of its iPhone X, but it never released the color.